Can You Combine Naproxen and Alcohol?

 Common Uses of Naproxen

 Found in popular brand names like Aleve® and Midol®, Naproxen is primarily utilized for its pain-relieving properties.
-It is given over the counter to alleviate discomfort caused by many ailments.
+Naproxen is available both over-the-counter (OTC) and by prescription.
+OTC versions are typically used for mild to moderate pain, while prescription-strength Naproxen is used for more severe conditions.
 Among its most used applications are:

 Treating Pain and Inflammation